Constructing secure evidential cases against offenders in a changing technological context.

 Why might this be relevant?

-This project proposes an innovative cloud-based application for evidence and data presentation in court cases, which can partially address the issue of constructing secure evidential cases against offenders in a changing technological context.
+The project focuses on creating an innovative cloud-based application for evidence and data presentation in court cases, addressing the need for better ways of organizing and accessing evidence in a changing technological context.

 Why might this be relevant?